What are waxcaps?

 But to answer it anyway…most waxcaps are not poisonous but are not considered to be particularly good eating.
-The one exception is Cuphophyllus pratensis (Meadow Waxcap).
+The one exception is Cuphophyllus pratensis (Meadow Waxcap), pictured above.
 In a good season it grows to a good enough size and in prolific enough numbers on our meadows that we will pick and eat some.

 More Information on Waxcap Grassland